emresurmeli/AI-for-Web-Development-Students/README.md

   4️⃣ If still stuck, **ask AI**, but verify its solution.

 📌 **Exercise:**
-- Apply the **15-minute rule** to a coding challenge before using AI.
+- Apply the **15-minute rule** to a coding challenge this week before using AI.
 - Reflect on whether AI provided the best solution.
+- Share on Slack when you do that and how it went.

 ---